Vandannh/CryptoFile/README.md

 * Run application

 ## Install localhost
 In order to run this version of the application you need to have localhost installed on your computer (A good chice is XAMPP, https://www.apachefriends.org/index.html).
+View https://www.youtube.com/watch?v=xdvVKywGlc0&t=243s for a tutorial for installing XAMPP.
 After installing a localhost you need to start the MySQL server on port 3306.

 ## Create database
+Go to https://localhost:XXXX/phpmyadmin (XXXX is the port of your localhost, if you use XAMPP this is visable when you start Apache).

 Below is SQL-code to do this.
 Change "database_name" to a database name of your choice.

 `CREATE IF NOT EXISTS DATABASE database_name;`